apache/echarts-doc/en/api/action.md

 <!--============= tooltip ==========-->
 ## tooltip

-[tooltip component](option.html#tooltip)related acts can not be used before introducing [tooltip component](option.html#tooltip).
+Actions related to [tooltip component](option.html#tooltip), which should include [tooltip component](option.html#tooltip) before use.

 ### showTip(Action)

-Show tip.
+Shows tooltip.

-There are two ways as followed.
+There are two usages as followed.

-1 Display a tooltip at the specified location  in the relative container, if it cannot be displayed at the specified location,then it  is not valid.
+1 Display tooltip at certain position relative to container.
+If it cannot be displayed at the specified location, then it is invalid.
 ```js
 dispatchAction({
     type: 'showTip',